Sure, there are likely more than three prongs to Pinktober’s problems, but these three stand out.

 OBJECTIFYING – When we see t-shirts with sassy slogans about saving, feeling, grabbing tatas, boobies, honkers, hooters, melons and the like, it demeans and objectifies women.
-You’d think we’d be way past this in 2018, but we’re not.
+You’d think we’d be way past this by now, but we’re not.
 The excuse that we’re just “lightening things up” for the younger crowd that usually gets tossed around, doesn’t cut it.
 Total BS.

 Such messaging distracts from the serious business of saving lives.
 It’s time to STOP trivializing a still too often deadly disease.

 And remember, men get breast cancer too.
 How do you think all this makes them feel?

 To grab a copy of my FREE ebook, Pink Is Just a Color, Ribbons Are Just Ribbons: A collection of writings about Pinktober shenanigans, Click Here.

 3. There’s been a failure to move beyond awareness and overly-simplistic messaging.

 - Who isn’t aware, in this part of the world anyway?